How To Remove Inbox Label In Gmail

 1. Open Gmail and click the settings gear icon in the top right corner.

-2. Select the See all settings option from the dropdown menu.
+2. Select the See all settings option from the dropdown menu to go to the Settings page.

 3. Navigate to the Filters and Blocked Addresses tab and click on the Create a new filter blue option.